 In the 18th century, canals were the easiest way of transporting goods, unlike the extensive road and rail networks today.
 When the Glamorganshire Canal was completed in 1794, Cardiff was linked with Merthyr, and coal was brought down from the valleys on barges.
-Not exactly the fastest method, but at the time, this was at the forefront of progress.

 The area now known as Cardiff Bay first came into being through the construction of a number of docks for transporting coal in the 1830’s.
 By the 1880’s Cardiff had become the largest town in Wales, mainly due to the money brought in by the coal industry, promoting vast growth, a busy industrial centre and diverse community around the areas closet to the docks, then known as Tiger Bay.
 Tiger Bay was an active commercial hub, where the influx of sailors leads to a multi-cultural community with over 50 nationalities.
 Goods were shipped in and out, including coal which formed the lifeblood of the Cardiff economy.
 Work also took place in the 7 active dry docks repairing ships, such as the Bute Dry dock and Channel Dry Dock.
 The name ‘Tiger Bay’ was used by sailors, as a slang term for docklands that were rough and infamous areas.
-Yet, the Bay was home for many people including immigrants who married Welsh inhabitants, creating a melting-pot of foreign and Welsh culture.
+Yet, the Bay was home for many people including newcomers who married Welsh inhabitants, creating a melting-pot of foreign and Welsh culture.

 Many families from Cardiff and its surrounding areas have long-standing connections to the industrial development of the area, with generation after generation of coal workers, and fathers and grandfathers sharing the same trade.
 This influence stretched across the globe and Cardiff lead the industrial revolution – the first £1 million pound deal was even signed within the Coal Exchange Building in the Butetown area of the city!
 Having fallen upon hard times until relatively recently, this historic building was rescued, restored and now serves as a Grade-II listed, high-end hotel.